pyeventsourcing/eventsourcing/docs/topics/process.rst

 itself, stepping though state transitions that involve many aggregates.
-There could be a vastly complicated system of processes without introducing any systemically emergent unreliability in the processing of the events (it is "absolutely" reliable, there isn't a "tolerable" level of unreliability in each process that would eventually compound into an intolerable level of unreliability in a complicated system of processes).
+There could be a vastly complicated system of processes without introducing any systemically emergent unreliability in the processing of the events (it is "absolutely" reliable, there isn't somehow a "tolerable" level of unreliability in each process that would eventually compound into an intolerable level of unreliability in a complicated system of processes).

 A number of application processes could be run from a single thread.
 Alternatively, they